 The Dead Sea Is Slowly Dying…

-Research and analysis show that many of these natural beauties will vanish in the near future owning to different man-made and natural calamities that causes environmental and ecological imbalance.
-One such treasured place, on the verge of disappearance is the Dead Sea.
+Research and analysis show that many of these natural beauties will vanish in the near future owing to different man-made and natural calamities that cause environmental and ecological imbalance.
+One such treasured place, on the verge of disappearance, is the Dead Sea.

-But unfortunately the Dead Sea is slowly dying.
-The mismanagement of water resources has resulted in gaping craters, some that could swallow an eight-storey building.
+But unfortunately, the Dead Sea is slowly dying.
+The mismanagement of water resources has resulted in gaping craters, some that could swallow an eight-story building.
 It is estimated that the Dead Sea’s water level has dropped by more than 131ft since the 1950s.
-Not enough water is entering the sea from river Jordan due to the increased consumption of water for agricultural and industrial activities.
+Not enough water is entering the sea from the river Jordan due to the increased consumption of water for agricultural and industrial activities.

 If nothing is done then this unique area will surely be destroyed.
-There will be no Dead Sea by 2050.
+There might be no Dead Sea by 2050.
 Even the remains of Sodom and Gomorrah would soon be visible.
-Hence it is the need of the hour that Jordan, Israel, Palestine and the World community comes together to an agreement to change the ecological imbalance around Dead Sea and take measures to restore this treasured beauty on mother Earth…
+Hence it is the need of the hour that Jordan, Israel, Palestine, and the World community come together to an agreement to change the ecological imbalance around the Dead Sea and take measures to restore this treasured beauty on mother Earth…